mirobot/learn.mirobot.io/_docs/building-the-v2-mirobot.md

 Step thirteen
 -------------

 Push these pieces into the slots on the pen arm like in this photo.
 You can adjust the pen using these screws so it is aligned with the centre of the wheels - look for the round, wobbly-edged tool you can use to do this.
 If it's not properly aligned you'll get bumps at the corners of your lines when you draw.
+Once it's in, you can put the elastic band in place like in the photo.

 ![](/assets/docs/building-the-v2-mirobot/22.jpg)